Programmer-yar/docker-test/Notes.md

   `FROM python:3`
 - Add app source code to the image like cd into a directory:
   `WORKDIR /code`
+- `ENV PYTHONUNBUFFERED=1` means that the python output is transmitted directly to the terminal without being buffered and that allows displaying the application’s output in real-time.
+It also means that there is no partial output in a buffer in case the python program fails.

 ### Image
 - A template for running docker container